michoel-lab/lvreml/README.md

 #### initial_screen

 This function performs a rapid screening of univariate variance component models to calculate the variance explained by each known covariate on its own.
 Optionally, a linearly independent subset of covariates with variance explained greater than a user-defined threshold is computed.
+This filtering of covariates is necessary when the number of potential known covariates exceeds the number of samples, and the known covariates would explain *all* of the variation in the expression data.

 #### lvreml

 This is the main package function.
+It takes as input matrices of gene expression (Y) and known covariate data (Z), and a target value for the total variance in Y explained by the known and latent variables combined.
+The data_prep function is called from within lvreml, and need not be called beforehand.
+Any preselection of covariates needs to be performed beforehand - the lvreml function will include all covariates in Z in the final model.
+The lvreml function performs basic linear algebra operations as explained in the supplementary information of the paper, and returns:

+* X: a matrix of latent variable data (rows are samples, columns are variables), also called X in the paper.
+* alpha2: a vector of variance explained by each latent variable; this is the diagonal of the diagonal matrix A in the paper.
+* B: a matrix of covariances among the known covariates, also called B in the paper.
+* D: a matrix of covariances between known and latent variables, also called D in the paper.
+* sigma2: the squared residual variance.
+* K: the restricted maximum-likelihood sample covariance matrix inferred by the method, also called K in the paper.

 #### loglike